More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Re-Examining Biological Efficiency

-These diverging requirements of NI and AI for peak efficiency suit them to radically different environments (Figure \ref{fig:batching}).
-Being embedded at a single point moving through space and time and interacting with noisy, analog inputs, NI does not suffer from the inability to consciously process multiple, independent chains of thought, but it does require the ability to rapidly change responses through time to survive.
+Both NI and AI are capable of processing highly complex natural information and producing useful responses.
+However, the environments in which they can carry out this feat vary greatly.
+Being embedded at a single point moving through space and time and interacting with noisy, analog inputs, NI does not suffer from the inability to simultaneously process multiple, independent chains of thought, but it does require the ability to rapidly change responses through time to survive.
 Given the same context, knowledge from previous episodic experiences can immediately affect responses.
 Even without feedback, responses to the same situation may change, and the underlying computation has a large stochastic component~\parencite{gerstner2002spiking, habenschuss_stochastic_2013}.

-In contrast, to ``thrive'' in the environment of a data center, AI must be able to consistently process many digital inputs from a dozen independent users or more.
-While the users' perspectives remain the same, time and space become effectively ``warped'' inside a datacenter as thousands of queries from different positions, times, and contexts converge to a single computational stream.
-Furthermore, LLMs do not need to run ``forward'' in tim.
-Given a different masking strategy during training, they can be trained to predict sentences ``backwards''~\parencite{yu_reverse_2025}.
-AI's responses are deterministic (when running on digital hardware), and the cost of permanently acquiring new information through retraining is high.
+In contrast, to ``thrive'' in the environment of a data center, AI must be able to consistently process many digital inputs from a dozen independent users or more to amortize the cost of loading and storing data.
+While the users' perspectives remain the same, thousands of queries from different positions, times, and contexts are collated into a single batched workload executing across one or more systems.
+Similarly, data is not ``learned'' serially to build up knowledge incrementally; all possible knowledge is ingested simultaneously with the goal of being reproduced.
+One emergent property of this process is the potential for linking and generalization of concepts as training progresses, but another is the production of ``hallucinatory'' responses ungrounded in reality.

-To illustrate these crucial differences and provide an alternate perspective on the capability of intelligent agents, we embed agents on two conceptual axes: the entropy rate of an agent's actions required by its environment (bits/s) and energy required to meaningfully respond to feedback, altering a response given the same input (J).
-We term these axes ``action capability'' and ``learning cost.''

-Humans' actions at a variety of tasks have been estimated from approximately 5 to 50 bits per second, with an average of 10 bits/s~\parencite{zheng_unbearable_2024}.
-This seemingly ``slow'' rate of action nevertheless enables humans to survive in natural environments, where the fastest actions take place over milliseconds, and the slowest over hours or more~\parencite{buzsaki_brain_2019}.
-Correspondingly, humans' learning capabilities span over multiple timescales: these include gaining short-term memories through direct interaction with the environment or instruction (seconds), integrating knowledge through sleep (hours), acquiring long-term skill improvement and muscle memory (days to months), and modifying the ``foundational'' model of the brain's genetic code through epigenetic markers and, ultimately, evolution (years to decades)~\parencite{kudithipudi_biological_2022}.
-Combined with metabolic rates for the human brain and body, approximate estimates of humans' learning costs can be determined.